-ASPB is committed to ensuring that the Plant Biology 2021 Worldwide Summit is a welcoming and inclusive space for sharing ideas and knowledge.
-To this end, ASPB will provide a safe and productive online environment that promotes collegiality, respect, and equal opportunity for all.
+As part of its overall code of conduct, ASPB is committed to ensuring that Plant Biology 2023 is a welcoming and inclusive space for sharing ideas and knowledge.
+To this end, ASPB will provide a safe and productive environment that promotes collegiality, respect, and equal opportunity for all.

 Among the behaviors that will not be tolerated are the following: